danielbodnar/awesome-stars/BY-LANG.md

 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [thesephist/libsearch](https://github.com/thesephist/libsearch) - Simple, index-free full-text search for JavaScript
 - [olivernn/lunr.js](https://github.com/olivernn/lunr.js) - A bit like Solr, but much smaller and not as bright
-- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Browse the web from a browser you run on a server, rather than on your local device.
-Lightweight virtual browser.
+- [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Browse the web from a web page.
+Remote browser isolation.
 For security, privacy and more!
 By https://github.com/dosyago
 - [decentralized-identity/presentation-exchange](https://github.com/decentralized-identity/presentation-exchange) - Specification that codifies an inter-related pair of data formats for defining proof presentations (Presentation Definition) and subsequent proof submissions (Presentation Submission)
 - [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer) - With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 - [Fannon/search-bookmarks-history-and-tabs](https://github.com/Fannon/search-bookmarks-history-and-tabs) - Browser extension to search and navigate browser tabs, local bookmarks and history.